p-ja/acme-fitness-store/lab-guide/Lab-3-Integrate-the-Azure-Database-for-PostgreSQL-and-Azure-Cache-for-Redis.md

    az spring app restart --name ${ORDER_SERVICE_APP}
    ```

    > **Note :** After restarting, revisit the URL for your placed orders and notice that they persisted.

+Now, click on **Next** in the lab guide section in the bottom right corner to jump to the next exercise instructions.